DC/OS comes with several tools relevant for application debugging:

 state-summary endpoint returns a json encoded summary of the agents, tasks, and frameworks inside the cluster.
 This is especially helpful when considering allocation of resources across the cluster, as it shows you whether there are resources already reserved for a particular role (there are more details on this in one of the debugging scenarios provided below.

-TIP See the complete list of Mesos endpoints.
+Note See the complete list of Mesos endpoints.

 queue endpoint returns a list of all tasks in the queue to be scheduled by Marathon.
 This endpoint is valuable when troubleshooting scaling or deployment problems.